 You may not have all the answers yet — especially if you are just starting a business in this industry.
-But one important step is to take a look at your style, your business, and your schedule so you can develop a workflow that works for you.
+But one important step is to take a look at your style, your business, and your schedule so you can develop a photography workflow chart that works for you.

-2. Answer All Initial Questions
+3. Answer All Questions

 - A price sheet

-- A “what to expect” page
+- A “What To Expect” page

 - A vendor list (if any) that allows you to tag other businesses when you share images on social media later.

 The pre-engagement session interview is a great way to get to know your clients better and understand what they are looking for in their engagement photos.
 It helps prepare you for the session and sometimes even the wedding.